ydb-platform/ydb/ydb/docs/en/core/reference/ydb-cli/_includes/connect.md

 If a certain connection parameter is not specified in the command line when calling the {{ ydb-short-name }} CLI, it tries to determine it by the [profile](../profile/index.md) set in the `--profile` command-line option.

-The profile may define most variables similar to the options from the [Command line parameters](#command-line-pars) section.
+In the profile, you can define most of the variables that have counterparts in the [Command line parameters](#command-line-pars) section.
 Their values are processed in the same way as command line parameters.

 ## Parameters from environment variables {#env}